 There are other resources that are more capable of explaining what those options are, but here they are in very broad terms.
 All investments will have some level of risk.
 There is no “sure bet” when it comes to investing your money.
 There are, however, differing degrees of risk that you take when you make certain investments.

 Real estate, for example, has historically been a pretty solid choice (except for around 2008).
 So if you want an investment that is pretty stable, then real estate is probably a good choice.
 You need to live somewhere, after all, you may as well use your home as an investment property.
 Just make sure you do your research about home prices in your area, and consult local realtors, friends, and neighbors about market trends and city developments.

 Our home, for example, is located close to a new development that won’t be done for a number of years.
 Right now it has no effect on our property values, but in 5-10 years, it could have a dramatic impact on our home’s resale value.
 This wasn’t the sole reason we bought our home, but it did contribute.
 Make smart investments, and they will repay you over time.

 Most people don’t think about retirement until they are nearing retirement age.
 This is a poor way to go about it.
-No matter how old you are, you should be seriously thinking about best and worst case scenarios for retirement.
+No matter how old you are, you should be seriously thinking about the best and worst-case scenarios for retirement.

 Typically, you can assume that you’ll retire at 65.
 If you are around my age (late 20s) then that is an extremely long time away from now.
 If I doubled my age I still would not hit that magical time of life.
 That being said, now is the best time for me to figure out when I want to retire, and how I’m going to make that happen.